a-kopan/Job-Lister/README.md

 # Jobtify

-A python script that send a notification/email every time that one of the listed sites posts a job offer that fulfills the previously provided conditions.
+A python script that shows avaliable jobs listed on justjoin.it.
+The user provides a set of keywords that are then used to search through the site to be later either saved as a file or listed in the terminal.
+The script uses the provided words as keywords instead of skill/location/category, which results in more offers to go through.